 Did you know that you can make the most delicious cookies with just 3 ingredients?!
 Yup, it's true!

-If you've never baked with your child before, this will be a perfect one to start with.
+If you've never baked with your child before, these 3 ingredient banana cookies will be a perfect one to start with.

 When you have overripe banana, you gotta make bread, right?
-My recipe is made with minimal ingredients and no added sugar.
+These banana date bread and banana bread with self-rising flour are made with minimal ingredients and no added sugar.
 It’s perfect for babies 6 months and up.